-Based on the observation that some defense systems provide distinct genera-specific anti-phage activities (Fig. 3), we hypothesized that combinations of defense systems may be advantageous for cells by providing a wider protective range, and would be a conserved feature in bacterial genomes to efficiently achieve broader antiviral specificity.
-To test this hypothesis, we assessed the co-occurrence (i.e. presence in the same genome) of defense systems in P. aeruginosa genomes in the RefSeq database (n = 311), while taking phylogeny into account (42).
+On the basis of the observation that some defense systems provide distinct genera-specific anti-phage activities (Fig. 3), we hypothesized that combinations of defense systems may be advantageous for cells by providing a wider protective range and would be a conserved feature in bacterial genomes to efficiently achieve broader antiviral specificity.
+To test this hypothesis, we assessed the cooccurrence (i.e., the presence in the same genome) of defense systems in P. aeruginosa genomes in the RefSeq database (n = 311) while taking phylogeny into account (45).

-We found multiple defense system co-occurrences (147 out of 1317 (11%) combinations tested, Bonferroni-corrected binomial exact test statistic with a p-value < 0.01), seven of which involved defense systems with anti-phage activity in this study (Table S6).
-Of these, six combinations have complementary phage specificity, including: i) Druantia Type III (Pbunavirus) and TerY-P (Autographiviridae), ii) Druantia Type III and Zorya Type I (Autographiviridae, Bruynoghevirus, Casadabanvirus, Fiersviridae), iii) Druantia Type III and AVAST Type V (Phikzvirus), iv) AVAST Type V (Phikzvirus) and QatABCD (Casadabanvirus, Pbunavirus), v) AVAST Type V and Zorya Type I (Autographiviridae, Bruynoghevirus, Casadabanvirus, F), and vi) TerY-P (Autographiviridae) with CBASS Type II (Casadabanvirus, Pbunavirus).
+We found multiple defense system co-occurrences [147 out of 1317 (11%) combinations tested, Bonferroni-corrected binomial exact test statistic with P < 0.01], seven of which involved defense systems with anti-phage activity in this study (table S6).
+Of these, six combinations have complementary phage specificity, including: (i) Druantia Type III (Pbunavirus) and TerY-P (Autographiviridae), (ii) Druantia Type III (Pbunavirus) and Zorya Type I (Autographiviridae, Bruynoghevirus, Casadabanvirus, and Fiersviridae), (ii) Druantia

+Type III (Pbunavirus) and AVAST Type V (Phikzvirus), (iv) AVAST Type V (Phikzvirus) and QatABCD (Casadabanvirus and Pbunavirus), (v) AVAST Type V (Phikzvirus) and Zorya Type I (Autographiviridae, Bruynoghevirus, Casadabanvirus, and Fiersviridae), and (vi) TerY-P (Autographiviridae) with CBASS Type II (Casadabanvirus and Pbunavirus).
 Druantia Type III and CBASS Type II have overlapping specificity for Pbunavirus, with CBASS Type II adding specificity to Casadabanvirus.

-Overall, our analysis suggests that defense systems with complementary anti-phage activity co-occur at a probability higher than by chance in P. aeruginosa genomes and could provide an advantage for bacterial survival in phage diverse environments.
+A binomial test indicates that complementary defense system combinations co-occurred significantly more often than expected [Binomial test: n = 7, x = 6, P = 26/56, $P(X \ge x) = 0.042$].
+Overall, our analysis suggests that defense systems with complementary anti-phage activity co-occur at a probability higher than by chance in P. aeruginosa genomes and could provide an advantage for bacterial survival in phage-diverse environments.